-GP records include information about your medication, allergies, vaccinations, previous illnesses and test results, hospital discharge summaries, appointment letters and referral letters.
+GP records include information about your medicine, allergies, vaccinations, previous illnesses and test results, hospital discharge summaries, appointment letters and referral letters.

-You can access your GP records, and nominate someone you trust to access them, through GP online services.
+You can access your GP records, and nominate someone you trust to access them.
+This can be done online or with your GP., through GP online services.

 Your Summary Care Record